hauleth/hauleth/content/post/vim-for-elixir.md

 in Vim 8.1+ as well.
 If you will encounter any problems, then please let me know.

-Vim doesn't (as 13.04.2019) do not support Elixir out of the box, so what we need is to install [`vim-elixir`][] plugin which will provide niceties like syntax colouring and indentation.
+Vim doesn't (as 13.04.2019) support Elixir out of the box, so what we need is to install [`vim-elixir`][] plugin which will provide niceties like syntax colouring and indentation.
 Even if syntax colouring isn't your thing then I would still recommend installing it as it provides other things that it provides